mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

     button should be checked on the Calibration tab and the path should be populated with the `_all_banks`.prm file generated earlier in this test.

-13. In the Load Existing Calibration box browse to the `_bank_2`.prm file and click the Load buttonn.
+13. In the Load Existing Calibration box browse to the `_bank_2`.prm file and click the Load button.

 Focus
 -----